Museo Lázaro Galdiano

 English-language tapas tours through central Madrid.
 Prices include the first drink but exclude food.

 Ballet Nacional de España

 A classical company that's known for its unique mix of ballet and traditional Spanish styles, such as flamenco and zarzuela .
 When in...

 With numerous branches around Madrid, José Luis is famous for its fidelity to traditional Spanish recipes.
 It wins many people's vote...

 Calle de Serrano 122 · interesting places nearby

-This is just the sort of place you expect to find along Calle de Serrano, with an imposing early-20th-century Italianate stone mansion set discreetly back from the street.
-And Don José Lázaro Galdiano (1862–1947), a successful and cultivated businessman, was just the sort of person you’d expect to find in Salamanca.
-A patron of the arts, he built up an astonishing private collection that he bequeathed to the city upon his death.
-It was no mean inheritance, with some 13,000 works of art and objets d’art, a quarter of which are on show at any time.
+This imposing early 20th-century Italianate stone mansion, set discreetly back from the street, belonged to Don José Lázaro Galdiano (1862–1947), a successful businessman and passionate patron of the arts.
+His astonishing private collection, which he bequeathed to the city upon his death, includes 13,000 works of art and objets d’art, a quarter of which are on show at any time.

 The labelling throughout the museum is excellent, appearing in both English and Spanish, and is accompanied by photos of each room as it appeared in Galdiano’s prime.

 Born in Navarra in northeastern Spain, José Lázaro Galdiano moved to Madrid as a young man.
 He would later become a hugely significant figure in the cultural life of the city.
 During WWI he was an important supporter of the Museo del Prado, and later built his own private collection by buying up Spanish artworks in danger of being sold overseas and bringing home those that had already left.
 He lived in exile during the Civil War, but continued to collect and upon his return he set up a respected artistic foundation in his former palace that would ultimately house the museum.